Five issues to focus on when setting out your environmental, social and governance (ESG) agenda.

 The solution: Meet your targets or be prepared to say why.
 Make your commitments measurable and with a deadline, so that your policy is less vulnerable to questioning.
 Last year, the then Prime Minister Boris Johnson set a target for all of the UK’s electricity to come from clean sources by 2035: here, we have a clear measurement and timeframe.
 Such a specific aim, accompanied by a date by which it will be achieved, also helps with accountability internally.

 Align your ESG policy with your values

-The problem: Most big corporate wrongdoing stories will start from dissatisfaction within.
+Most big corporate wrongdoing stories will start from dissatisfaction within.
 Not aligning your external commitments to your internal stakeholders’ priorities is a big mistake.
 Whatever your ESG policy, it needs to correspond with internal strategies and culture.
 Increasingly, employees want to work for companies with clear purpose and ESG credentials, so aside from affecting external reputation, ignoring internal corporate values could even impact hiring and retention.

 The solution: ESG begins at home.
 Ensure your stance is consistent with your corporate culture and values.
 When drafting an ESG policy, it can be valuable to include the experience and views of the internal stakeholders to determine what should be prioritised.

 The problem: The breadth of ESG issues often throw up paradoxes and unintended consequences which can get misreported.
 Sometimes, the damage to reputation is a largely a result of regulatory compliance.
 For example, some food and drink producers get attacked in the media for their reliance on single-use plastic, yet food regulations mean that in certain cases, these producers have no option, and must use these materials to comply.